 Depression can develop at any age, but a lot of times it begins in teenagers and young people and much more common in women.
 Depression is one part of bipolar disorder.

 Don’t wait!
-If you feel concern for yourself or a loved one, find a PCP today and ask for help!
-There’s nothing to be ashamed of.
+If you feel concern for yourself or a loved one, find a PCP today or call us at the number on the back of your BCBSMT ID card and ask for help!
+There’s nothing to be ashamed of, and we are here to help.

 Most recent update: 9/19/2017